 This is a photograph of my class at the Rey gymnasium in Kielce.
 It could have been 1928 or so when I took this photo.

-I am sitting first on the right in the second row, and first on the right in the first row is my best friend and future brother-in-law, Mosze Baum.
+I am sitting in the center, and on my right is my best friend and future brother-in-law Mosze Baum.